THE PSYCHOTHERAPY OF CARL ROGERS:

 The relationship grows as the client shifts from attending to the contrasts between her own internal divisions to noticing contrasts that identify the separate entities of herself and her therapist.
 In order to meet Rogers in relationship, the client’s internal divisions are called to coalesce: the client starkly beholds her process as she is choosing to divide herself internally.
 She realizes that “My own resistance stops me from feeling good enough to face and communicate my problems to Carl Rogers.”

 Mistakes yes, Rogers miss-takes where the clients’ feelings are journeying, where the client chooses to go.
-Here, Rogers in his response extends to Ritchie a sense of two possible divisions of Ritchie’s internal self.
+Here, Rogers in his response extends to Richie a sense of two possible divisions of Richie’s internal self.

 Who has mis-understood whom here?
 If Rogers has misunderstood Ritchie, Rogers’ personal creative and theoretical biases are exposed.
 But to Rogers this is unimportant – what is important is that his personal bias not be imposed upon Ritchie.
 We are good-enough as we keep open, learning and improving from the mis-takes.